linnarsson-lab/loom-viewer/docs/loom_spec.md

 A valid `.loom` file conforms to the following:

 * There MUST be a single dataset at `/matrix` of type float32[N,M]
-* There can OPTINALLY be one or more [HDF5 attributes](https://www.hdfgroup.org/HDF5/Tutor/crtatt.html) on the `/matrix` dataset.
+* There can OPTIONALLY be one or more [HDF5 attributes](https://www.hdfgroup.org/HDF5/Tutor/crtatt.html) on the `/matrix` dataset.
   If there are, they MUST be of type `string` and should be interpreted as attribute of the whole `.loom` file.
   The following HDF5 attributes are standard:
   * `title`, a short title for the dataset